openanalytics/shinyproxy-monitoring/README.md

   ```

 * the `kubernetes-pods` scrape_config was changed to process and store some
   ShinyProxy specific annotations.
-These annotations are added automatically
+These annotations are added automatically to
-  added to any app started by ShinyProxy.
-These must be stored in Loki, in order
+  any app started by ShinyProxy.
+These must be stored in Loki, in order to be
-  to be able to retrieve the logs of an app by specifying the name of the app.
+  able to retrieve the logs of an app by specifying the name of the app.
 * the `shinyproxy-and-operator-pods` scrape_config was created in order to
   process logs of the ShinyProxy server and ShinyProxy Operator.
 The pipeline of
   this scrape_config ensures that multiline stacktraces are correctly processed